neos/behat/Readme.md

 Previously when including the `FlowContextTrait`, and tagging the feature with `@fixture`, it would clear the doctrine tables after each tests.

 The new `FlowBootstrapTrait` doesn't handle this anymore, but one needs to use the `FlowEntitiesTrait` and tag the feature with `@flowEntities`

+Previously we advised to install behat into a separate folder via `behat:setup`, but there is currently no need for this complexity.
+Now we advise to simply install behat inside the same composer distribution.